gbmhunter/blog/content/electronics/communication-protocols/bluetooth/_index.md

 ## Bluetooth Low Energy (BLE)

-Bluetooth Low Energy (BLE) is a Bluetooth protocol specifically designed for communication on low power devices that need to run for months or years of small batteries.
+_Bluetooth Low Energy_ (BLE) is a Bluetooth protocol specifically designed for communication on low power devices that need to run for months or years of small batteries.
+Active BLE connections can be maintained by a MCU with approx. 4-20uA of average current (depends on a lot of things, including connections settings and transmission power).

 ### Channels